avelaga/subhanjali/README.md

 - connect new repo with `git remote add origin <repo-link>`
 - push and finished setup to new repo with `git push -u origin master`

+use `npm run dev` to start dev server and `npm run build` to build the production files and save them in /dist

 now you're good to go and use it as a new project